Jose Siri Player Props: Rays vs. Dodgers

-On Saturday, Jose Siri (.771 slugging percentage in past 10 games, including five home runs) and the Tampa Bay Rays play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 4:10 PM ET.
+The Tampa Bay Rays, including Jose Siri (.306 batting average in his past 10 games), battle starting pitcher Gavin Stone and the Los Angeles Dodgers at Tropicana Field, Sunday at 11:35 AM ET.

-In his previous game, he notched a home run while going 2-for-4 against the Dodgers.
+In his last game he had a hitless showing (0-for-4) against the Dodgers.

 Jose Siri Game Info & Props vs. the Dodgers